 Our solid oak floors can be used on top of underfloor heating, although we would advise that a maximum board width of 150mm is selected.

 Engineered oak flooring is created from multiple layers of plywood topped with solid oak, making it the most versatile option due to the increased level of stability it affords.
 The top layer of oak - known as the lamella - is thick enough to ensure that it will last a lifetime and has the added benefit of a cross-glued multi-ply backing which greatly increases the stability of the board.
 Our multi-ply backing is constructed solely from birch; a longstanding favourite of furniture and cabinet makers due to it’s lack of knots, inherent durability properties and immense strength when layered together and bonded into ply.
-A high strength, formaldehyde-free adhesive is used to bond the layers; ensuring boards are exceptionally strong and free from harmful substances.
+A high strength, formaldehyde-free adhesive is used to bond the oak lamella to the plywood; ensuring boards are exceptionally strong and free from harmful substances.

 The increased stability gained from selecting an engineered board is perfect for projects in which very wide boards are desired or where the floor is to be installed over underfloor heating, as the boards may be subject to considerable changes in temperature.
 Also, in areas of excess moisture, such as bathrooms, engineered flooring is a safer option to reduce the natural shrinking/swelling of the timber.

 Russwood's engineered oak boards are available in two thicknesses: 15 and 20mm (15mm boards include a 4mm oak top layer and 20mm boards including a 5mm top layer).
 Once laid, engineered boards look identical to solid boards and are fitted in exactly the same way.

 © 2020 Russwood Ltd | Company Registration Number SC92505